The Couva Point Lisas Chamber of Commerce (CPLCC) is calling on the Government to extend the deadline for the tax amnesty.

-With regard to the looming property tax, Ramsingh believes government should show some empathy.
+With regards to the looming property tax, Ramsingh said the government should show some empathy.

-Ramsingh said he hopes the upcoming budget would show some form of empathy and leniency towards the business sector, which has been closed because of the COVID-19 pandemic.
+Ramsingh said he hopes the upcoming budget would show some form of empathy and leniency towards the business sector that has been heavily impacted because of the COVID-19 pandemic.